-Fresh and energetic with plentiful fruit, rounded but not overly rich, 2016 is a very equitable vintage.
+Today, as the Bordelais grapple with trying to get samples of their 2019 vintage in front of the world’s critics and trade, I feel lucky to have been able to undertake this tasting of the Veneto’s renowned ‘dried-grape’ wine before the pandemic tightened its grip.
+Not just for the convivial chatter, but because Amarone 2016 is a very equitable vintage: fresh and energetic with plentiful fruit, rounded but not overly rich.
 It is not as ripe as 2015, less full-bodied and weighty, but is a sunnier style than the lean and greenish 2014s and the lighter 2013s.
 It finds an easy harmony and should come round more quickly than 2015, but has the balance and intensity to age long-term.

 The all-important appassimento went through a perfect line of evolution without the variation of 2015.
 Appassimento – translated locally as post-harvest withering, which traditionally takes place in airy lofts – should not be confused with late harvest, which happens on the vine, often involving botrytis.
 It’s far less common to dry grapes off the vine – it happens in the Jura, in Montilla-Moriles using Pedro Ximénez, in Pantelleria with Zibibbo, but Valpolicella has the added peculiarity of drying red grapes to make a dry style of wine… well, dryish, for – in truth – there is almost always some residual sugar.